eduardofabbris/error_detection/README.md

-# Error Detection System (Main device)
+# Error Detection (Device Under Test)

 This repository is part of my Graduation Project in Electrical Engineering, entitled ["Radiation Fault Detection System for SEE in a Mixed-signal Programmable SOC"](doc/graduation_thesis.pdf).

-The hardware used for this part of the system was a PSoC 6 version mounted in the CY8CPROTO-063-BLE Infineon development kit.
+The hardware used for this part of the system is a PSoC 6 version mounted in the CY8CPROTO-063-BLE Infineon development kit.

 Figure 1 summarizes the fault detection system configuration inside the main device.
 It illustrates the connections of the utilized peripherals and the data flow, starting from the left